ccot7/port-whisperer-C/README.md

-# port-whisperer
+# port-whisperer-C

-**A beautiful CLI tool to see what's running on your ports — bare-metal C edition.**
+**A beautiful CLI tool to see what's running on your ports - bare-metal C edition.**

 Inspired by [LarsenCundric/port-whisperer](https://github.com/LarsenCundric/port-whisperer), rewritten from scratch in pure C with zero runtime dependencies.
 Works on **Linux** (Fedora/Wayland and other distros) and **macOS** (Intel & Apple Silicon).